daticahealth/cks-docs/source/sections/getting-started/11-networking.md

 kubectl -n ingress-nginx delete po <SECOND_POD_NAME>
 ```

+For a full list of available configurations, reference the [NGINX Ingress Controller configmap documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/)

+#### Ingress Configurations
+Individual ingress resources can also be configured via annotations.
+For instance, if you wanted to expose multiple services over the same hostname you might assign one ingress resource the path `/app1` and the second ingress resource the path `/app2`.
+But unless both apps are expecting their respective path prefixes, they will not know how the handle the request.
+To get around this, you can add the annotation `nginx.ingress.kubernetes.io/rewrite-target: "/"` to both ingress resources.
+This will instruct NGINX the remove the path prefix from the request before proxying to your services.

+For a full list of available annotations, reference the [NGINX Ingress Controller annotaion documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/)

 #### Note
 It is important to note that when creating resources on Kubernetes, it is imperative to always use Datica-provided networking solutions.
 In particular, *do not use the host network* for resources (such as the setting `hostNetwork: true`) as this can result in unencrypted traffic.
 ALWAYS use Datica's provided ingress.